aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/1-creating-media2cloud-stack.md

 ## Wait for a Welcome email

 The stack takes about 20 minutes to complete.
-When it is completed, you should receive an email from `no-reply@verificationemail.com` which contains the URL and temporary login credentials to our first Media2Cloud solution.
+When it is completed, you should receive an email from `no-reply@verificationemail.com` which contains the URL and temporary login credentials to our first Guidance for Media2Cloud on AWS.

 ![Welcome email](./images/welcome-email.png)